Making a browser in JavaFX: Lessons learned

 }

-• Scene Builder and Controllers were a bit of a disaster.
+- Scene Builder and Controllers were a bit of a disaster.
 I love the idea of having separate view files and controllers but passing messages around from one view to another and keeping track of everything with a controller/multiple controllers was really difficult and I ended up scraping it all at the end of Tuesday.
 Two days of slow and frustrating work thrown away.

 Problems I ran into

-• JavaFX stylesheets didn’t seem to be applied properly or not to the things I wanted them to.
-Apart from the strange syntax and keys that JavaFX wants like -fx-text-fill: white; which should turn the text white
+- JavaFX stylesheets didn’t seem to be applied properly or not to the things I wanted them to.
+Apart from the strange syntax and keys that JavaFX wants like

 Mistakes I made

-• I jumped straight into a modular design without realising how complex it is to load controllers and work out where the logic is
+- I jumped straight into a modular design without realising how complex it is to load controllers and work out where the logic is

-• I should start with everything in the same file so I can get some momentum and then slowly extract things after that
+- I should start with everything in the same file so I can get some momentum and then slowly extract things after that

 Things I want to check out more in the future

-• Observable lists
+- Observable lists

-• Hav a play with DirectoryChooser, Drag and Drop, FlowPane, SplitPane, TitledPane, TilePane, TreeView, TreeTableView, the charts, Animation, Canvas, Concurrency, Toolbar, Tooltip, ProgressBar
+- Hav a play with DirectoryChooser, Drag and Drop, FlowPane, SplitPane, TitledPane, TilePane, TreeView, TreeTableView, the charts, Animation, Canvas, Concurrency, Toolbar, Tooltip, ProgressBar

-• Try to use design patterns a bit more.
+- Try to use design patterns a bit more.
 I think I could have used the Observer Pattern to keep an eye on the current tab and change the window title

 Thoughts

-• There’s not a huge amount of quality resources on this stuff - mainly the Oracle JavaFX docs which are a bit of a slog.
+- There’s not a huge amount of quality resources on this stuff - mainly the Oracle JavaFX docs which are a bit of a slog.

-• JavaFX is cool though and lets you get a lot done quickly.
+- JavaFX is cool though and lets you get a lot done quickly.
 Once I start getting the hang of using controller files and FXML views, I will be flying with it.

-• Setting a MacOS app icon was really hard to find.
-I ended up going down a route that involved installing awt and all kinds of things to my dependencies and I still couldn’t get it to work in the time.
+- Setting a MacOS app icon was really hard to find.
+I ended up going down a route that involved installing

-• I’m still struggling with all the IntelliJ shortcuts.
+class and the nesting got a bit complicated.
+I eventually had to draw it out on paper but I should have done that sooner. - I’m still struggling with all the IntelliJ shortcuts.
 I’m so used to the things I can do in VSCode and my VIM navigation shortcuts save a lot of time but it’s still slow for me.

-• Getting up and running with a whole new GUI toolkit was a challenge.
+- Getting up and running with a whole new GUI toolkit was a challenge.
 I didn’t even know different elements existed until towards the end.
 I’d like to have a way of surveying the lay of the land and at least learning what everything is.

-• Didn’t get a chance to use Obervables this time but will have a play for the next project.
+- Didn’t get a chance to use Obervables this time but will have a play for the next project.

 Snippets